isomerpages/pmo-nptd/_our-population/1-population-trends/1-overview.md

 ![Citizen births](/images/chart-11.png)

 However, resident Total Fertility Rate remained below the replacement rate of 2.1 at 1.14 in 2019, which is the same as the year before.
-This is partly due to later marriages and subsequent childbearing.
+This is partly due to later marriages and childbearing.
 The median age of first-time mothers increased from 28.5 years in 2000 to 30.6 years in 2019.

 ![Total fertility rate](/images/chart-12.png)